simplegeo/SimpleGeo.framework/README.md

 The resulting Framework will be in `iOS/build/Release-iphoneos`.

-Building from the command-line will create a über-Universal Framework, built for `armv6`, `armv7` devices *as well as the Simulator*.
+Building from the command-line will create an über-Universal Framework, built for `armv6`, `armv7` devices *as well as the Simulator*.

 ### Docs